NZKoz/cassandra_object/README.markdown

-Provides a nice API for cassandra backed storage.
-Because I'm too lazy to write docs for something so new, here is an example:
+# Cassandra Object

+Cassandra Object provides a nice API for working with [Cassandra](http://incubator.apache.org/cassandra/).
+CassandraObjects are mostly duck-type compatible with ActiveRecord objects so most of your controller code should work ok.
+Note that they're *mostly* compatible, Cassandra has no support for dynamic queries, or sorting.
+So the following kinds of operations aren't supported and *never will be*.

+* `:order`
+* `:conditions`
+* `:joins`
+* `:group`

+There isn't much in the way of documentation yet, but a few examples.

         class Customer < CassandraObject::Base
-          attribute :first_name,    :type => String
+          attribute :first_name,    :type => :string
-          attribute :last_name,     :type => String
+          attribute :last_name,     :type => :string
-          attribute :date_of_birth, :type => Date
+          attribute :date_of_birth, :type => :date
+          attribute :signed_up_at,  :type => :time_with_zone

           validate :should_be_cool

           key :uuid

-          index :last_name
+          index :date_of_birth

           association :invoices, :unique=>false, :inverse_of=>:customer